cynthialeng/spectral-adamw/project/spectral_harness/README.md

 matters: `my_optimizer.py`.
 Everything in `harness/` is fixed for the class so all student results are comparable.

-> The full assignment sheet (problem statement, rubric, rules) is
-> distributed separately by the instructor.

 ## Layout

     my_optimizer.py                ← your work lives here (and only here)